-It’s also worth noting that the culture of the different crowdfunding platforms varies somewhat, so it’s important to clearly understand your audience.
-If they’re more likely to opt for one platform over another, then you need to take that into consideration.
+The culture of the different crowdfunding platforms varies somewhat, so it’s important to clearly understand your audience.
+If they’re more likely to opt for one platform over another, you need to consider that.
 Familiarity breeds confidence and makes visitors more open to pledging.

-So how do you know which platform is likely to be a better match for your audience?
-Generally speaking, you’ll tend to find more artists, musicians, filmmakers, geeks and techy gadget makers on Kickstarter.
-You’ll see more small businesses, controversial ideas, NGOs and mass manufacturing at Indiegogo.
+So how do you know which platform will likely be a better match for your audience?
+Generally speaking, you’ll find more artists, musicians, filmmakers, geeks, and techy gadget makers on Kickstarter.
+You’ll see more small businesses, controversial ideas, NGOs, and mass manufacturing on Indiegogo.
 And if you own a Fortune 500 company, go with Indiegogo.
 It even has a special service catering to big brands.

-The demographics between the platforms also vary.
+The demographics between the crowdfunding platforms also vary.
 Maybe surprisingly, Indiegogo has a more female-friendly audience.

-We analyzed the monthly data of top 500 projects across two platforms in December 2016 and here’s what we got.
-Although Kickstarter benefits from 2.3 times more traffic than Indiegogo, the total money raised by the top 500 projects within one month is only 1.4 times as high as in Indiegogo.
+Although Kickstarter benefits from having 2.3 times more traffic than Indiegogo, the total money raised by the top 250 projects within one month is only 2.5 times as high as in Indiegogo.

-While Kickstarter’s similar campaigns raised $58.5 mln. or only 57% of the total funding.
-Where the rest of the funding went in Kickstarter?
+Similar campaigns on Kickstarter raised $ 117,257,925, or only 37,5% of the total funding.
+Where did the rest of the funds go on Kickstarter?
 I hear you asking.
-Of course games!
-Tabletop and Video Game categories within the top 500 campaigns of the platform raised $32.6 mln. or about 32% of the total amount.
+Of course, games!
+Tabletop and Video Game categories within the top 250 campaigns of the platform raised $171,177,063, or about 55% of the total amount.

-For the last comparison, we decided to compare the number of projects that crossed the $1 Million mark on both platforms.
-As of December of 2016, 18 projects on Kickstarter and 16 projects on Indiegogo crossed the $1 Million mark.
-The record-breaking project was the tabletop game Kingdom Death, which raised more than $12 mln.
+For the final comparison, we decided to compare the number of projects that crossed the $1 Million mark on both platforms.
+In 2021, 96 Kickstarter and 32 projects on Indiegogo crossed the $1 Million mark.
+The record-breaking project in 2021 was the tabletop game Avatar Legends: The Roleplaying Game, which raised more than $9.5 million on Kickstarter.